adarsh9780/easyvenv/README.md

 **This tool only works for Linux right now**

 #### FUTURE WORK
-    - [] Add ability to create multiple venvs at one go
+    - Add ability to create multiple venvs at one go
-    - [] Set default location where all venvs would be stored
+    - Set default location where all venvs would be stored
-    - [] Provision for Windows
+    - Provision for Windows
+	- Add remove functionality to delete the environments
+	- if /home/bin exist, place the script there so it can be run from any location

 #### CONTACT
 Please reach out to me at `adarshmaurya7@gmail.com` for any bug